 This quick snapshot is built from CollegeWhale’s scholarship database and state-level resources.
 It shows how many scholarships we currently list for South Carolina, the total dollars represented, and a short overview of key state aid programs.

-We currently have 19 scholarships in our database tagged for South Carolina.
+We currently have 16 verified scholarships in our database for South Carolina.
 This includes statewide programs, school-specific awards, and private or foundation-based scholarships.

 South Carolina’s three major merit scholarships—Palmetto Fellows, LIFE, and HOPE—provide strong tuition support for high-achieving residents.
 Need-based grants help lower-income students access both public and private colleges.
 Technical college students can access additional workforce support programs.
 Public universities offer strong institutional scholarships that stack with state merit aid.
 South Carolina students should maintain strong GPAs, file the FAFSA early, and explore technical college pathways that may be nearly tuition-free.